bghira/SimpleTuner/OPTIONS.md

                         log directory.
 Will default to
                         *output_dir/runs/**CURRENT_DATETIME_HOSTNAME***.
   --benchmark_base_model
-                        If set, before training, the base model images will be sampled via the same prompts and saved to the output directory.
-These samples will be stitched to each validation output.
+                        Deprecated option, benchmarks are now enabled by default.
+Use --disable_benchmark to disable.
+  --disable_benchmark   By default, the model will be benchmarked on the first
+                        batch of the first epoch.
+This can be disabled with this option.
   --validation_on_startup
                         When training begins, the starting model will have validation prompts run through it, for later